1600 Ninth Street

 Review of the facility's policy on neglect, abuse and complaints is known as the Task Two Protocol by surveyors.

 The Code of Federal Regulations, Center for Medicare and Medicaid Services, Appendix Q is taken from the surveyor's manual and it contains the recommended key components of a systematic approach to preventing abuse and neglect.
-Refer to the section on the right side of the page for information specific to ICF/MR facility types.
+Refer to the section on the right side of the chart (Appendix Q, linked above) for information specific to ICF/IID facility types.
 Ensure that your policy addresses each of these components.

 California Code of Regulations, Title 17, Sections 54302 and 54327 include information on Requirements for Special Incident Reporting by Vendors and Long Term Health Care Facilities.
 Ensure that your policy reflects these reporting requirements.

-Also included in this section is a quick reference document, Special Incident Reporting (SIR) Requirements.
+A quick reference document, Special Incident Reporting (SIR) Requirements, is available to assist you.
 Feel free to use this reference list of SIR types to train your staff or post in your facility.